panos-span/seip-lab/README.md

 1. Clone the repository
 2. Open the project locally
+3. Add the grades file in the resources directory of the project `gradeshistogram/src/main/resources`
-3. Once you have opened the project run the following command in the terminal:
+4. Once you have added the file, run the following command in the terminal:

 ```bash
 mvn clean package
 ```

-4. Add the grades file in the resources directory of the project `gradeshistogram/src/main/resources`

 5. Finally, run the following command in the terminal to run the application: